-The CCCCD Governing Board continues to maintain the District's reserves in anticipation of a slow economic recovery and uncertain funding post Proposition 30.
-A Districtwide minimum reserve of 5%, a Board Contingency Reserve of 5%, plus college-level reserves yield a \$40.4 million budgeted ending fund balance for FY 2015-16.
+The CCCCD Governing Board continues to maintain the District's reserves in anticipation of an economic slowdown or recession.
+A Districtwide minimum reserve of 5%, a Board Contingency Reserve of 5%, plus college-level reserves yield a \$37.4 million budgeted ending fund balance for FY 2016-17.